 Rules 1300.67.2.2(b)(4) and (b)(7) define the applicable measurement years and network capture date.

-…

-A health plan that serves as both a reporting plan pursuant to Rule 1300.67.2.2(h)(1)(A), and a subcontracted or specialized plan pursuant to Rule 1300.67.2.2(h)(1)(B), shall complete the network access profile only once for each year.
+A health plan that serves as both a reporting plan pursuant to Rule 1300.67.2.2(h)(1)(A), and a subcontracted or specialized plan pursuant to Rule 1300.67.2.2(h)(1)(B), shall complete the network access profile only once for each year, as a reporting plan.
 On an annual basis, a health plan subject to reporting requirements under both Rule 1300.67.2.2(h)(1)(A) and Rule 1300.67.2.2(h)(1)(B) shall complete or update the information within the health plan’s network access profile for each reported network.
-The health plan shall complete items 1 through 8, below, pursuant to its obligations as a reporting plan under Rule 1300.67.2.2(h)(1)(A), and shall complete items 1 through 5, and 8 below pursuant to its obligations as a subcontracted plan under Rule 1300.67.2.2(h)(1)(B).
-Within the web portal, the health plan shall complete the reporting requirements for reporting and non-reporting plans, as applicable to the network reported.Network Identifier (Rule 1300.67.2.2(h)(8)(B))
+The health plan shall complete items 1 through 9, below, pursuant to its obligations as a reporting plan under Rule 1300.67.2.2(h)(1)(A), and shall complete items 2 through 6, and 9 below pursuant to its obligations as a subcontracted plan under Rule 1300.67.2.2(h)(1)(B).
+Within the web portal, the health plan shall complete the reporting requirements for reporting and profile-only plans, as applicable to the network reported.

+PAAS Administrator and Vendor Information

+The health plan shall report in the TA Profile the name(s) of the PAAS Survey Administrator and Quality Assurance Report Vendor(s) used to gather and review the PAAS data submitted to the Department.

+Network Name and Network Identifier (Rule 1300.67.2.2(h)(8)(B))

 The health plan shall report each network by listing the Department’s assigned network identifier for the network, consistent with the definition of these terms in Rules 1300.67.2.2(b)(5) and (b)(8).
 The Department will provide an updated list of networks and network identifiers within the web portal on an annual basis.
 If, since the previous network capture date, a health plan has removed, added or otherwise changed the network in a manner that would require a filing under section 1352 and Rules 1300.51 or 1300.52.4, the health plan shall list the network identifier and provide the filing number verifying the change, and other available information describing the reason for the change.

-Network Name (Rule 1300.67.2.2(h)(8)(B))

 The health plan shall report the network name for the network, consistent with the definition of these terms in Rule 1300.67.2.2(b)(5) and (b)(9).
 (See Rule 1300.67.2.2(h)(8)(B).)
-The health plan shall indicate the Department’s assigned network identifier associated with the reported network name.Product Lines (Rule 1300.67.2.2(h)(8)(C))
+The health plan shall indicate the Department’s assigned network identifier associated with the reported network name.

+Network Information (Rule 1300.67.2.2(h)(8)(A))

+The health plan shall indicate whether the network is a standalone network or a subcontracted network, as defined.
+If the network is a standalone network that has been waived from reporting for the measurement year, or it is otherwise not required to be reported, the plan shall indicate the current eFiling order, or otherwise explain why data for the network is not required to be reported.

+Product Lines (Rule 1300.67.2.2(h)(8)(C))

 For each health plan network, the health plan shall report all product lines consistent with the standardized terminology in Appendix A. (Rules 1300.67.2.2(h)(8)(C) and (h)(8)(D).)